All Products

 The following content describes the data in the sample IP address geolocation library.

-• The format of the data is UTF-8.
+• The data is in the UTF-8 format.

-• The first two strings in a data record are the start IP address and end IP address of an IP address range, in the format of decimal integer literal.
+• The first two strings in a data record are the start IP address and the end IP address of an IP address range, in the decimal integer literal format.
 The third and fourth strings are equivalent to the first two strings, but are expressed in dotted decimal notation.
-The decimal integer literal format makes it easy to check whether an IP address is within a specific IP address range.
+The decimal integer literal format helps you check whether an IP address is within a specific IP address range.

 Note